 - Resident input in scheduling, sequencing rotations and vacations

-- Four weeks' vacation permitted each year with weekends free on both sides of vacation week
+- Four weeks of vacation permitted each year with weekends free on both sides of vacation week

 - Experience in couples match